Use a custom domain

 Status stays on "Awaiting verification"

-- Check the target: make sure the A record IP or CNAME target matches exactly what the dashboard shows.
+- Check the value: the A record's IP must match exactly what the dashboard shows.
 A stray space or typo will break it.

 - Check the name: a subdomain like